CMS-ECAL-Trigger-Group/ETTAnalyzer/README.md

 	python preparelog.py ##-- Add header
 	python PlotTPinfo.py --outLoc /eos/user/a/atishelm/www/EcalL1Optimization/Emulator/ ##-- Create pandas dataframe and plot

 This will compute reconstructed amplitudes with "extreme odd weights", which are all set to 1 (64 / 64).
 This means you would expect to obtain much greater reco A's from the ODD filter in this case.

+## Examples

+To print out both general debug statements and also TP info, after setup described above simply run:

+	cmsRun conf_11_0_2.py Debug=1 TPinfoPrintout=1